 Many people with special needs are used to attending multiple therapy sessions each week to help them overcome developmental challenges.
 Speech, behavioral and occupational therapies are just a few of the interventions that patients may need.
 These therapy appointments quickly become part of the patient’s routine and any change in the routine could result in a regression, which is stressful for both the patient and the caregiver.

 Telehealth also gives special needs patients the comfort of seeing familiar medical providers.
-The make it a worthwhile investment for any healthcare professional even after the current pandemic ends.
+The benefits of telehealth make it a worthwhile investment for any healthcare professional even after the current pandemic ends.

 Encourage Patients to Establish a New Routine